-- b.
-A student on Academic Warning must maintain a GPA of at least 5.0 for each full session in which the student is enrolled. - c.
+- A student on Academic Warning must maintain a GPA of at least 5.0 for each full session in which the student is enrolled. - c.
 Registration in the Introductory or Advanced Professional Term will not be permitted while on Academic Warning.
 If special circumstances warrant, permission must be obtained from the Director of Student Support. - d.
 Students must maintain continuous registration during each Fall/Winter they are on Academic Warning by registering in at least ★3 during the September-April period.
 Students who do not maintain continuous registration will be required to compete for readmission. - e.
-Students are not normally permitted to take courses at another institution while on Academic Warning. - (2) Failure to Meet Academic Warning Requirements - Students cannot be placed on Academic Warning more than once during any degree program offered by the Faculty of Education.
-Therefore, students must maintain Satisfactory standing after clearing Academic Warning. - b.
-Students who fail to meet the standards and requirements of Academic Warning are required to withdraw from the Faculty and to compete for readmission.
+A minimum of ★9 does not have to be completed for a performance review to be conducted when a student is on Academic Warning.
+A review will be done after each term on any work done.
+A minimum GPA of 5.0 must be maintained on all work. - Students are not normally permitted to Stop Out [see §63.2.1(3)] while on Academic Warning. - (2) Failure to Meet Academic Warning Requirements - a.
+Students cannot be placed on Academic Warning more than once during any degree program offered by the Faculty of Education.
+Therefore, students must maintain Satisfactory standing after clearing Academic Warning. - Students who fail to meet the standards and requirements of Academic Warning are required to withdraw from the Faculty and to compete for readmission.